 The first step to becoming a living liver donor is to please complete our online Health Assessment Form by clicking on the link below.

 What are Some of the Benefits of a Living Donor Liver Transplant?

 While donating a portion of the liver poses risks to the donor, it can enable those in need of transplants to receive new organs much sooner.
 Earlier transplantation prevents those with liver disease from reaching the point of severe illness.
 It also makes these individuals stronger candidates for transplant surgery, helping to further improve outcomes.
 Half of all pediatric liver transplants come from live donors, but more and more adults are now receiving living donor transplants.

 What Does a Living Donor Liver Transplant Involve?

 If you are interested in becoming a living donor, you will meet with our Liver Transplant Program team for a complete medical evaluation to check for any existing health problems and to ensure that you have a piece of liver that is the right size and shape for the recipient.
 We may also perform blood tests, a physical exam, radiology exams and/or a liver biopsy.

 During the transplant surgery, the donor's liver is split into two parts: one part is removed for the transplant and the remaining liver will begin to heal and grow new tissue.
-It takes approximately six to eight weeks for the remaining liver to grow back to normal size.
-The recovery time is typically four weeks.
+It takes approximately six to eight weeks for the majority of the liver to grow back to normal size.
+The recovery time is typically eight weeks.